migramirez2/Harmony-ONE/progress/rikako-hatoya.md

+2024-09-09 Mon: Further tested with Polymarket. continued working through referral links and youtube subscription for Hod1.

 2024-09-08 Sun (1.5h): Looked into Polymarket for our 1market.
 Further looked into Skate + continued working on referral links for Hod1.

 2024-09-07 Sat (1.0h): Tested $DOGS mini app, and worked on connecting binance account.
 Further look into Skate (Zealy and Galxe campaigns).